mlhmz/family-task-tracking/README.md

 ## Production

-FTT will be delivered as Docker Containers, so a Compose is the best way to go, to host it.
+FTT will be delivered as Docker Containers, so a Compose File is the way to go.

 ### Prerequisites